-- Public health research monitoring Big Data to identify disease trends and health strategies based on demographics, geography and socioeconomics.9 - Medical research- data-driven medical and pharmacological research to cure disease and discover new treatments and medicines
+- Public health research monitoring Big Data to identify disease trends and health strategies based on demographics, geography and socioeconomics.9 - Medical research data-driven medical and pharmacological research to cure disease and discover new treatments and medicines

-The vast promise of data reuse and data sharing has prompted many bodies, including the Institute of Medicine10, the International Committee of Medical Journal Editors11 and the National Institutes of Health12 to release statements advocating data sharing as a method to accelerate and advance clinical knowledge.
-In certain circumstances these institutions require results sharing as a stipulation of funding.
+The vast promise of data reuse and data sharing has prompted many healthcare bodies to release statements advocating data sharing as a method to accelerate and advance clinical knowledge.
+In certain circumstances medical and research institutions require results sharing as a stipulation of funding.